wl-tsui/toshi-ios-client/installation-guide.md

 3. When a pop-up asks to load or skip bundle, choose **Load Bundle**.

 That's it!
 Now everytime your swift file is (auto)saved, the autocorrect is executed.

+#### Change the SwiftLint file

+Run the command `open .swiftlint.yml` from your project to adjust the rules.